blockchainsllc/in3-docs/docs/api-c.md

 executes a request and returns result as string.

 in case of an error, the error-property of the result will be set.
-This fuinction also supports sending bulk-requests, but you can not mix internal and external calls, since bulk means all requests will be send to picked nodes.
+This function also supports sending bulk-requests, but you can not mix internal and external calls, since bulk means all requests will be send to picked nodes.
 The resulting string must be free by the the caller of this function!

 arguments:
 ```eval_rst